 The Colonial Town of Villa de Leyva

 After a few days, we took a bus through the countryside to Villa de Leyva, a beautiful colonial town in the countryside.
-As a matter of fact, the town is home to the largest plaza in South America.
+The town is, in fact, home to the largest plaza in South America.
 On the day we arrived we headed to a restaurant in the plaza and enjoyed a few hours as we watched the world go by.
 We ate pizza and had a few drinks while observing guests arriving for a wedding at the lovely church.

 The Weird and Wonderful Terracotta House!